davue/ParadoxSpeedSync/README.md

 * The last two are the keys of the speed controls in-game.
 If you are not hosting, you can skip this.

 Then you can either connect to an already running server or host one yourself.
-**Important:** At the moment the player which hosts the in-game session also has to host the speed sync server.
+**Important:** At the moment, the player which hosts the in-game session also has to host the speed sync server.

 After connecting, it will look like this: